 Gambling market predictions for Africa

-Nigeria can be in future the fastest growing country with 16% increase in gambling revenue in 2017.
+Nigeria can be in future the fastest growing country with a 16% increase in gambling revenue in 2017.
 This is because of strong economic growth that helps opening new hotels attracting investors, business travelers and tourists.

 If Kenyan economic and tourism growth will not be busted by terrorist activities, revenue rise of 12% in 2017 is expected.